PKU-Alignment/Safe-Policy-Optimization/README.md

 ### Multi-Agent
 We also provide a safe MARL algorithm benchmark for safe MARL research on the challenging tasks of Safety DexterousHands.
-HAPPO, HAPPO-Lag, IPPO, MACPO, and MAPPO have already been implemented.
+HAPPO, IPPO, MACPO, MAPPO-Lag and MAPPO have already been implemented.

 ```safepo/envs/safe_dexteroushands/train_marl.py``` is the entrance file.
 Running `train_marl.py` with arguments about algorithms and tasks does the training.
 For example, you can use the following command: